Marcel Conche: Academic work

 In this book he draws an interesting parallel between the nearly contemporaries Lao Zi (see Tao Te Ching) and Heraclitus: the river of the Greek is compared to the Dao of the Chinese.

 In some cases (such as the Heraclitus) the text (as handed down by tradition, copyists, historians or other authors quoting the now unavailable original text) is reordered to follow a more logical order, from the simplest of principles to the most advanced.

+In 2016, Conche sat for an interview that has been documented in the revue Le Cahier des Rencontres Philosophiques de Monaco.

-He was created a Commander of the Order of the Arts and the Letters and a Knight of the National Order of the Legion of Honour.
+He was created a Commander of the Ordre des Arts et des Lettres and a Knight of the National Order of the Legion of Honour.

 Conche died on 27 February 2022, at the age of 99, a month shy of turning 100.